Dynamic Hypersequents for Public Announcement Logic: Admissibility of the structural rules and invertibility of the logical rules

 Eventually, when $\Rule$ is an occurrence of (New) where $\update_{\alpha\cdot A} \ \Gamma'$ appears in the premise, hp-invertibility of (R$[\cdot])_1$ directly provides the conclusion, with no need for further application of (New), as shown below.

 \\ $-$ Dynamic rules: (Lat) and (Rat), as well as (Recall) are hp-invertible by hp-admissibility of (IW).
 (New) is hp-invertible by hp-admissibility of (DW).

 \end{proof}

-From now on, for any given rule $\Rule$, we denote by $\Rule^\star$ the inverted rule, that is derivable, by Lemma \ref{lemmaInvertible}. \\
+From now on, for any given rule $\Rule$, we denote by $\Rule^\star$ the inverted rule\footnote{In case rule $\Rule$ has several premises then $\Rule^\star$ denotes any of the corresponding inverted rules, e.g. for (R$\land$), we denote by (R$\land)^\star$ either $ $ or $ $.}, that is derivable, by Lemma \ref{lemmaInvertible}. \\

 As is standard in a hypersequent framework, there is a merge rule that can be shown to be hp-admissible.
-To introduce it and establish its admissibility, we first need the following definition.
+To define the rule, we need to introduce the symbol $\xMerge$ for $X\xMerge Y$, which intuitively combines two dynamic hypersequents $X$ and $Y$ in the following way: all dynamic sequents labelled by the same sequence of announcements $\alpha$ are merged pairwise, while the remaining dynamic sequents are simply juxtaposed.